calblueprint/dccentralkitchen/docs/customer/rewards.md

 [Customer PR #147: Updated How It Works](https://github.com/calblueprint/dccentralkitchen/pull/147)

+This section also includes an FAQ section.
+Check out the guide on [Updating FAQs](updating-faqs.md)

 ## Participating stores

 `ParticipatingStores` displays the list of stores which accept rewards.
 Tapping the store name redirects to the map (just as tapping the store card in StoreListScreen does).